Prefer to save or print this information and take it with you? Download the ebook version.

-All these inputs should help you formulate an ideal bid, at least initially.
+All these inputs should help you formulate an an idea bid system and help with some sort of ad manager system – at least initially.
 Then, you need to track your conversion rate (CR) over time and adjust that bid as necessary.
 It’s important to note that these factors change regularly.
 This constant management to fit your bid to a click’s value to your business is why algorithmic bidding is so important in the context of profitability.

 By using a value-based bidding approach fueled by algorithmic decisions that make changes quickly and intelligently, you set your business up for sustainable, profitable growth over time.

-Before you consider whether to cut (or raise) your Amazon ad spending, make sure you’re keyed in on the right metrics.
+Before you consider whether to cut (or raise) your Amazon ad spending, make sure you’re keyed is currently performing on the ight metrics.
 We’ve written above about ACOS — a figure Amazon provides to show how much you are spending on advertising for each ad-generated sale.
 For instance, if you spend $100 on ads to generate $1,000 worth of ad-derived sales, your ACOS is 10 percent.

-Despite your best efforts, if your Amazon ad spend is too high and your TACOS doesn’t begin coming down, even after the product is established on Amazon, here are some ways to cut costs:
+Despite best efforts, if your Amazon ad spend is too high and your TACOS doesn’t begin coming down – even after the product is established on Amazon – here are some ways to cut costs: